-- The City's normally acceptable exterior noise level standard is 67 dBA Ldn or less for the proposed residential common open space areas. - The City's normally acceptable exterior noise level standard is 59 dBA Ldn or less for the proposed residential land uses (i.e., residential units, interior residential common spaces (e.g., a gym). - The City and State's acceptable interior noise level standard is 45 dBA Ldn or less for the proposed residential land uses (i.e., residential units, interior residential common spaces (e.g., a gym). - The CalGreen standards specify an interior noise environment attributable to exterior sources not to exceed an hourly equivalent noise level (Leq (1-hr)) of 50 dBA in occupied areas of nonresidential uses during any hour of operation, which applies to the proposed office uses.
+- The City's normally acceptable exterior noise level standard is 67 dBA Ldn or less for the proposed residential common open space areas. - The City and State's acceptable interior noise level standard is 45 dBA Ldn or less for the proposed residential land uses (i.e., residential units, interior residential common spaces (e.g., a gym). - The CalGreen standards specify an interior noise environment attributable to exterior sources not to exceed an hourly equivalent noise level (Leq (1-hr)) of 50 dBA in occupied areas of nonresidential uses during any hour of operation, which applies to the proposed office uses.

-Consistent with existing conditions (refer to Section 4.13.1.3), the future noise environment will be characterized by vehicular traffic traveling along East 3rd Avenue, East 4th Avenue, and South Delaware Street, and by more distant noise associated with vehicles, trains, and aircraft.
-Under cumulative conditions (i.e., buildout of the San Mateo 2030 General Plan), the future noise environment is projected to be two dBA Ldn above existing conditions.
+Consistent with existing conditions (refer to Section 4.13.1.3), the future noise environment will be characterized by vehicular traffic traveling along East 3rd Avenue and South Claremont Street, and by more distant noise associated with vehicles, trains, and aircraft.
+Under cumulative conditions (i.e., buildout of the San Mateo 2030 General Plan), the future noise environment is projected to be up to one dBA Ldn above existing conditions.